Brian Jack: 2016 presidential election

 Jack left AIPAC to work for Ben Carson's 2016 presidential campaign, where he managed the nationwide volunteer effort to qualify Carson for Republican presidential primary ballots.
 Later, Jack also coordinated Carson’s campaign in the Southeastern states.

 On March 11, 2016, Jack joined Donald Trump’s 2016 presidential campaign as its national delegate director.
+Jack represented Trump’s campaign at Republican political conventions in North Dakota, Michigan, Maine, Arizona, North Carolina, Montana, New Mexico and Georgia, and worked to secure delegate endorsements for Trump.

 At the 2016 Republican National Convention, Jack led the efforts to combat the Never Trump movement.
 Following the Convention, Jack coordinated Trump’s campaign in Georgia and Florida.
-Following Trump’s election, Jack worked in the presidential transition, recommending personnel appointments for the incoming Administration.
+After Trump’s election, Jack worked in the presidential transition, recommending personnel appointments for the incoming Administration.

-Trump Administration
+The White House

 On January 20, 2017, Jack was appointed Special Assistant to the President and Deputy White House Political Director by President Trump.
-Following the 2018 midterm elections, Jack was appointed White House Director of Political Affairs on February 2, 2019.
+Following the 2018 midterm elections, Jack was appointed White House Political Director on February 2, 2019.

 On September 13, 2020, Jack was promoted to Assistant to the President, the highest rank of Executive Office of the President staff.
 Shortly after Election Day 2020, Jack contracted COVID-19 amid the White House COVID-19 outbreak.

 2024 presidential election

-In 2022, Jack joined Donald Trump's 2024 presidential campaign as a senior advisor.
-Alongside Susie Wiles and Chris LaCivita, Jack has been identified as one of the "top campaign aides" on Trump's team.
+Upon the announcement of Donald Trump’s 2024 presidential campaign, Jack joined the campaign as one of its three key advisors.
+As President Trump’s liaison to Congress, Jack managed the effort to secure endorsements from elected officials and Republican Party leaders during the 2024 Republican Party presidential primaries.